TO FEEL by Murray Hidary

 To feel

-is enough—
+is enough.

-nothing to fix
+nothing to name,

-nothing to name
+nothing to fix,

 only this pulse